A wider world

 Additional course costs

-See the course guide on the Department website for more information about additional course costs and University funding available to support students, and contact the Department for advice (see fact file, right).
+Students are not required to buy any books in support of their studies, as these are very well provided by the Department, University, College and other Faculty libraries.
+Some students choose to purchase a small number of texts to support their studies.
+See the course guide on the Department website for more information about additional course costs and University funding available to support students, and contact the Department for advice.
 Some Colleges also offer financial support – see individual College websites or contact the College you’re interested in applying to.

 While Geography isn’t directly a ‘vocational’ degree, Cambridge Geography graduates are trained to deal with multivariate problems, are skilled in information retrieval, data management and computing, and are used to working on their own initiative, and as such are highly employable in a variety of professions.